isotopp/isotopp.github.io/content/posts/2023-05-06-50-years-in-filesystems-1984.md

   This is very robust, until `dup()` and `fork()` are coming into play.

 Posix later tried to improve on this, introducing a second, completely different system of locks, using `fcntl()`.
-This is flawed in different ways, but can do byte-ranges and tries some rudimentary deadlock detection.
+This is flawed in different ways, but can do byte-ranges, and it implements some rudimentary deadlock detection.

-Kernels that implement both systems such as Linux now have two different, incompatible file locking implementations that do not know of each others locks.
+Kernels that implement both systems such as Linux now have two different, incompatible file locking implementations that do not know of each other.

 [This article](https://loonytek.com/2015/01/15/advisory-file-locking-differences-between-posix-and-bsd-locks/) discusses all of this some more, and has example programs.